shiningsudipto/a9-server/README.md

-# Library Management System

-## Project Name & Description

-The **Library Management System** is a RESTful API designed to manage books, members, and borrowing records for a library.
-This API provides an efficient way to track books, manage members, and monitor borrowed books and overdue returns.
+# ElectroHub - e-commerce

 ## Live URL

-The backend of this project is deployed and can be accessed [here](https://library-management-system-eight-zeta.vercel.app).
+The backend of this project is deployed and can be accessed [here](https://electro-hub-one.vercel.app).

 ## Technology Stack & Packages

-- **Backend Framework**: Node.js, Express.js
+- **Backend Framework**: Node.js, Express.js, PostgreSQL, Prisma
 - **Database**: PostgreSQL (with Prisma ORM)
 - **Language**: TypeScript
 - **Validation**: Zod